tilo-schroeder/VisionWalkingController/README.md

 # Usage
-The controller can be brought up with the instructions for the original BaselineWalkingController, but this was build for the [LookOMotion](https://github.com/tilo-schroeder/LookOMotion) project and it is easiest to get running in the devcontainer environment for that project.
+The controller can be brought up with the instructions for the original BaselineWalkingController, but requires quite a bit of extra environment work and was build for the [LookOMotion](https://github.com/tilo-schroeder/LookOMotion) project.
+It is easiest to get running in the devcontainer environment for that project.